Status: UK commitment

 Hometown: Fort Wayne, Ind.

-Keion Brooks was one of the very first players in the 2019 recruiting class to land a scholarship offer from Kentucky, and he’s remained on the Wildcats’ radar ever since.
+Keion Brooks was one of the very first players in the 2019 recruiting class to land a scholarship offer from Kentucky, and he announced his commitment to the Cats in March.

 Brooks earned all-Nike league second-team honors after averaging 21.5 points and 7.0 rebounds per game this past spring.
 He averaged 22.9 points and 8.6 rebounds per game as a high school junior.

 “He’s pitching me on being a big guard.
 Kind of like Kevin Knox — being able to move all over the floor and just be versatile.
 A lot like Kevin played this past year.
 He was able to shoot it on the perimeter.
 He would post smaller guys up and take bigger guys off the dribble. … I would love to do that.”